ayoolaolafenwa/PixelLib/Tutorials/custom_train.md

 # Model Evaluation

 When we are done with training we should evaluate models with lowest validation losses.
-Model evaluation is used to access the performance of the trained model on the test dataset.
+Model evaluation is used to access the performance of the trained model on the test dataset.The model trained on Nature dataset and the dataset are available on the [release](https://github.com/ayoolaolafenwa/PixelLib/releases) of this github's repository.
 Download the trained model from [here](https://github.com/ayoolaolafenwa/PixelLib/releases/download/1.0.0/Nature_model_resnet101.h5).

 ```python